 Foodbank SA is now helping to feed more than 100,000 people every month.

-In Victoria material aid and food relief had commenced in 1930, with the State Relief Committee responding to widespread distress caused the Great Depression.
+In Victoria material aid and food relief had commenced in 1930, with the State Relief Committee responding to widespread distress caused by the Great Depression.
 Its works continued, including under the guidance of renowned philanthropist Dame Phyllis Frost from the mid-60s to 2000.
 In 2006, the then Victorian Relief Committee merged with Foodbank to become VicRelief Foodbank.
 It formally changed its name to Foodbank Victoria in 2011.

 Foodbank Victoria is now helping to feed more than 140,000 people every month.